TheRemyD/ideas/README.md

 ToDo list
   - Incorporate Create/Edit/Delete
   - Each item can have its own custom pomodoro
+  - Should tie into a daily schdeule as well.
+The pomodoros should try to best fit the TODO's between the scheduled items
   - Rewards can be added randomly from a reward list/selected specifically for the item/Added just for that item
   - All time on ToDo is tracked and reported daily/weekly/annually/upon completion